ruppinlab/madhitter/README.md

 #### Installing with Conda
 Conda is an open-source package management system and environment management system.
-We can utilize conda to install SCIP and PySCIPOpt.
+We can utilize conda to install SCIP and Gurobi.
 For those who are not familiar with conda, [here is an introductory video.](https://www.youtube.com/watch?v=YJC6ldI3hWk)

+##### SCIP
 If you are already familiar with conda, then the following command would install SCIP (v7.0.2) and PySCIPOpt (v3.1.4) for you.